 Marching band is a highly visible and competitive ensemble that operates from the beginning of the school year until the middle of October.
 The marching band performs at all home football games and at 4 competitions per year.
 Two marching band camps will be held during the summer to prepare the students for the marching band season.
 One will be at the end of June and the other will be in late July or early August.
+Participation in these camps is expected as part of the class.
 Drum line and Colorguard members have additional rehearsals throughout the summer.
-During the school year the marching band will rehearse before school on Wednesdays, Thursdays, and Fridays.
-There is also an evening rehearsal on Mondays.
+During the school year the marching band will rehearse before school Monday through Friday.

 Concert band begins in the middle of October and continues until the end of the school year.
 Auditions for the Wind Ensemble and Symphonic Band will take place immediately after marching band is over.
 Both ensembles will work to refine the skills of tone production, technique, rhythm, intonation, and musicianship.
 Concert band rehearsals will take place during the school day unless performance demands require additional rehearsal time.
-Students joining band 2nd semester will be placed in the Symphonic Band.
+Students participating in band 2nd semester only, will be placed in the Symphonic Band.